fractal27/lsall/README.md

 ![installation image](./screenshots/installation_linux.png)

-If you are intruigued at how the installation process works, it just uses a combination of Makefile and some copy commands to add the executable files to the directory `/usr/local/bin/` and the manual(man1) page to the directory `/usr/share/man/man1`.
+If you are curious at how the installation process works, it just uses a combination of Makefile and some copy commands to add the executable files to the directory `/usr/local/bin/` and the manual(man1) page to the directory `/usr/share/man/man1`.

 *NOTE*: Windows and MacOS installation is not yet implemented. but can be achieved via `make`, moving the binaries to path and running the program